Chen-Yu-Chang/Calories_Tracker/README.md

 * __Welcome Page__:
     * We welcome all users to come back to our app, and they can start the functionality of the app when they press the start button.

+* __Method Page__ :
+    * This page takes you to the button that can start scanning your products.

+* __Barcode Page__:
+    * This page allows users to scan the food product's barcode and it triggers the api to search from the food data central.
+    * This also returns the food name of the product and its calories.
+    * When scanning the next item, users can press scan again button.